OpenShot/openshot-qt/doc/preferences.rst

 ===========

 The Preferences window contains many important settings and configuration options for OpenShot.
-They can be found in the top menu under **Edit→Preferences**.
+They can be found in the top menu under :guilabel:`Edit→Preferences`.
 Many settings will require OpenShot to be restarted after your changes are applied.

 NOTE: Some features such as `Animated Titles` and `external SVG editing` require setting the paths for **Blender** and